 Request a Consultation Today

+Is restless leg syndrome hereditary?
+The bottom line is that in some cases it can be.
 There are many cases of RLS; however, it’s important to rule out vein disease as a possible factor.
 Getting tested for underlying vein disease can help doctors pinpoint if your RLS symptoms is caused by malfunctioning veins or if it could be something else.
 Get to the root of the problem so you can get better, more restful sleep by requesting a consultation with our experts today.